 Step 3: Under the dropdown menu of Sort, select Installation date.

 Step 4: Look for the date when the touchscreen issues began.
 Then, working your way up, remove each app one by one.

 Step 5: Restart the device each time to see whether the touchscreen is fixed.

 This one may sound strange, but give this a try.
 If there are multiple electronic devices in the vicinity, they may can conflict with the screen.
 The issue may have been triggered by a power supply catering to multiple devices or even the presence of several computers in close vicinity.

 This is an easy diagnosis.
-Try your touchscreen laptop away from other devices.
+First, try your touchscreen laptop away from other devices.
 If this solution works, electromagnetic activity is the cause.